top of page

 - How do I pay for my session?

-All clients securely store a credit card in the client portal.
-Cards are charged the morning of your session for the private-pay fee or the copay/deductible required by your insurance plan.
-Clients are responsible for any fees not covered by insurance.
+A credit card is securely stored in the client portal.
+Cards are charged the morning of your session for the private-pay fee or the portion required by your insurance plan.
+You are responsible for any balance not covered by insurance.

 - Can I use a FSA/HSA card?

-Yes - HSA and FSA cards can be used for session fees.
-A regular credit card is also required on file to cover late-cancellation or no-show fees if they occur.
+Yes.
+HSA and FSA cards can be used for session fees.
+A credit card is also required on file to cover late cancellations or missed appointments if they occur.

 - Why choose private pay?

-Some clients prefer private pay because it allows therapy to remain completely confidential without involving insurance companies.
-Private pay also allows greater flexibility in treatment, including session frequency and length of care, without insurance requirements for diagnoses or treatment limitations.
+Private pay allows therapy to remain confidential without involving insurance companies.
+It also offers greater flexibility in session frequency and length of care, without requirements for diagnoses or treatment limitations.

 - What is a Superbill?

-A Superbill is a detailed receipt that allows you to request reimbursement from your insurance provider for out-of-network therapy services.
-Payment is made directly to the therapist, and you can then submit the Superbill to your insurance company to request possible reimbursement.
+A Superbill is a detailed receipt you can submit to your insurance company for possible reimbursement of out-of-network services.
+Payment is made directly to the therapist.

 Policies